DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 "I get it, your flamberge...!"

 Both the human and the fallen angel understood at the same time.
-The moment their swords crossed, they both caught the glimpse of each other's sword's power.
+The moment their swords crossed, they both caught a glimpse of each other's sword's power.

 _His sword is without mistake a magic sword._